ovesco/ovesco/docs/articles/typescript-lazy-proxy.md

 ## Proxies in javascript/typescript
 ::: tip
-I'll speak about Typescript here but the behaviour is exactly the same as in Javascript as you could guess.
+I'll speak about Typescript here but the behaviour is exactly the same for Javascript as you could guess.
 :::

 In typescript, a Proxy object is actually implemented and documented, you can